shiftlab/contentful-pns-demo/README.md

 See [API Documentation](https://github.com/shiftlab/contentful-pns-demo/wiki/API-Documentation)
 for information on how to use the demo application API.

-If you want to work or experienment with the API, or further develop functionality in the demo application, it is recommended developers use a tool like [Postman](https://www.getpostman.com/) to simulate RESTful `GET` and `POST` requests and responses.
+If you want to work or experiment with the API, or further develop functionality in the demo application, it is recommended developers use a tool like [Postman](https://www.getpostman.com/) to simulate RESTful `GET` and `POST` requests and responses.